-- Developments funded with 9% LIHTCs must have a reservation letter from the respective State Housing Finance Agency (HFA). - Developments funded with 4% LIHTCs must have a reservation letter, determination letter, or other equivalent tax-exempt bond commitment letter from the State HFA.
+• Developments funded with 9% LIHTCs must have a reservation letter from the respective State Housing Finance Agency (HFA).

+• Developments funded with 4% LIHTCs must have a reservation letter, determination letter, or other equivalent tax-exempt bond commitment letter from the State HFA.

-The letter of intent in support of the tax credit reservation letter, determination letter, or other equivalent tax-exempt bond commitment letter should include the amount, price, terms, equity pay-in schedule, investment underwriting and financial forecast, guarantors, other conditions, and must be signed by an authorized representative of the investor.
+The letter of intent in support of the tax credit reservation letter, determination letter, or other equivalent taxexempt bond commitment letter must include the amount, price, terms, equity pay-in schedule, investment underwriting and financial forecast, guarantors, other conditions, and must be signed by an authorized representative of the investor.
+A general letter of interest does not qualify as a commitment.